Aportio/itsm-rest-api-reference/README.md

 available collection resources can be seen when accessing the root ("`/`") resource.
 There are no other collections further down in the hierarchy, which support resource creation.
 * Updates to existing resources are done via `PUT` request to the resources full URL.
-* You cannot issue a `PUT` request to a collection resource, or to an URL for a non-existing resource, since the resource ID is part of its URL, and all IDs are created on the server side when the resource is created via `POST`.
+* You cannot issue a `PUT` request to a collection resource, or to a URL for a non-existing resource, since the resource ID is part of its URL, and all IDs are created on the server side when the resource is created via `POST`.
 * When creating (`POST`) or updating (`PUT`) a resource, fields starting with "`_`" never need